amacian/fastfilterfpfs/README.md

 # Filters with a False Positive Free Set
 This repository includes the code in Java of the different filter implementations and use cases proposed in the paper:

 P. Reviriego, A. Sánchez-Macián, S. Walzer and P.C.
-Dillinger, "Approximate Membership Check Filters with a False Positive Free Set" Arxiv
+Dillinger, "Approximate Membership Check Filters with a False Positive Free Set" Arxiv: http://arxiv.org/abs/2111.06856

 # Dependencies
 - Guava >=30.1.1